-If we engage in acquisitions, we will incur a variety of costs and we may never realize the anticipated benefits of such acquisitions.
+If we engage in acquisitions, we will incur a variety of costs and we may never realize the anticipated benefits of such acquisitions.\

-Although we currently have no plans to do so, we may attempt to acquire businesses, technologies or drug candidates that we believe are a strategic fit with our business.
+On May 9, 2022, we entered into the Merger Agreement with Novosteo, which has not been completed and is subject to the satisfaction of customary closing conditions.
+Although we currently have no plans to do so, we may attempt to acquire other businesses, technologies or drug candidates that we believe are a strategic fit with our business.
 If we do undertake any acquisitions, the process of integrating an acquired business, technology or drug candidates into our business may result in unforeseen operating difficulties and expenditures, including diversion of resources and management's attention from our core business.
 In addition, we may fail to retain key executives and employees of the companies we acquire, which may reduce the value of the acquisition or give rise to additional integration costs.
 Future acquisitions could result in additional issuances of equity securities that would dilute the ownership of existing stockholders.
 Future acquisitions could also result in the incurrence of debt, contingent liabilities or the amortization of expenses related to other intangible assets, any of which could adversely affect our operating results.
 In addition, we may fail to realize the anticipated benefits of any acquisition.

-We are currently conducting and in the future may conduct clinical trials for our drug candidates outside the United States, and the FDA, EMA and applicable foreign regulatory authorities may not accept data from such trials.\
+We are currently conducting and in the future may conduct clinical trials for our drug candidates outside the United States, and the FDA, European Medicines Agency and applicable foreign regulatory authorities may not accept data from such trials.

-We currently are conducting parts of the GAIN trial outside the United States and in the future may choose to conduct one or more of our clinical trials outside the United States.
-In particular, we intend to conduct clinical trial operations in Australia.
+We currently are conducting our COR588 Phase 1 trial outside the United States and in the future may choose to conduct one or more of our clinical trials outside the United States.
+In particular, we are conducting clinical trial operations in Australia.
 The acceptance of study data from clinical trials conducted outside the United States or another jurisdiction by the FDA, EMA or applicable foreign regulatory authorities may be subject to certain conditions.
 In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable to the United States population and United States medical practice; and (ii) the trials were performed by clinical investigators of recognized competence and pursuant to Good Clinical Practice regulations.
 Additionally, the FDA's clinical trial requirements, including sufficient size of patient populations and statistical powering, must be met.
 Many foreign regulatory bodies have similar approval requirements.
 In addition, such foreign trials would be subject to the applicable local laws of the foreign jurisdictions where the trials are conducted.
 There can be no assurance that the FDA, EMA or any applicable foreign regulatory authority will accept data from trials conducted outside of the United States or the applicable jurisdiction.
 If the FDA, EMA or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our drug candidates not receiving approval or clearance for commercialization in the applicable jurisdiction.